digitalrebar/doc/user/cases/add_providers.rst

 **Note**: For AWS or Google the scripts will attempt to install their CLIs

-The :ref:`ui_providers` UI can also be used interactively.
+The :ref:`ux_providers` UI can also be used interactively.

 See :ref:`configure_providers` for specific details.